11 Ways to Stay Focused & Get More Done

 No working in the bed!
 Working in it will associate the bed with work and what that will do when it comes time to sleeping is not let you sleep.
 Your mind will be racing and going into work mode.
 Not good for anyone.
 And, you'll probably feel sleepy and not as alert and energized or focused during the work you do do on the bed, because again, your brain associates it with the two "s" ' s above.

-Okay, maaaybe ONLY if you're feeling sickie and that's the ONLY place where it's comfortable to get some work done - but even then!
-NO! *Hehe* Try to avoid this at all costs!
+Okay, maybe if you're feeling sick and that's the only place where it's comfortable to get some work done.
+But even then…try to avoid this at all costs if you can!

 Sending you BIG love today & always!

 The Happiness Approach Podcast

 Want inspo-on-the-go?
 Listen to the audio version of this blog post here ♡